 I calculate it will take me another 128 years to reach my first TB of photos on flickr.
 I guess when I turn 178, I might shell out that extra $500 per year.

 And you know the crazy thing?
 I still love using flickr, I post every day, and will continue to do so until the monkeys bury me in banana peels and monkey poop.
 While the ads, like all web ads are questionable, I dont see them encrusting my photo pages like some predicted, and the places they do put ads are places I dont really even use.

 I stay because of the social, after all.
 The comments from friends and strangers.
 The messages when people find and use my photos, which even end up having me do things like mailing tea bags to Russia.

 Despite the whacky design changes (and I don’t really mind the new photo grid look) I remain hooked on flickr, the original idea that energized me in 2004… even if Yahoo has baked that out to dry, I can still revel in my illusion of false magic.

 Now where did I put that vat of free Testosterone?

-The post "Guess What Kind of Yahoos Are Making the Design Decisions for Flickr?" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2013/07/design-decisions-for-flickr/) on July 9, 2013.
+The post "Guess What Kind of Yahoos Are Making the Design Decisions for Flickr?" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2013/07/design-decisions-for-flickr/) on July 9, 2013.